-If you no do not need the data on the Endpoints Services page and in the Produced API log on the Logs Viewer page, you can delete the managed service for your API, which removes the data from the GCP Console.
+If you don't need the data on the Endpoints Services page and in the Produced API log on the Logs Viewer page, you can delete the managed service for your API, which removes the data from the GCP Console.

 To delete the managed service:

-Make sure that Cloud SDK (gcloud) is authorized to access your data and services on GCP:
+Make sure that the Cloud SDK (gcloud) is authorized to access your data and services on GCP:

 gcloud auth login

 Enter the following to display the project IDs for your GCP projects:

 Using the applicable project ID from the previous step, set the default GCP project to the one that your application is in:

 gcloud config set project [YOUR_PROJECT_ID]

 Obtain the name of all managed services in your GCP project:

 gcloud endpoints services delete [SERVICE_NAME]